GhettoBastler/uxn-player/ENCODING.md

 Description of the `.1ba` file format used to store the animation.
 All numbers are stored MSB first.

 ## Global header
-The first four bytes of a `.1ba` are reserved for the screen size:
+The first four bytes of a `.1ba` file are reserved for the screen size:

 - width (2 bytes)
 - height (2 bytes)